ts-engine/ts-engine/packages/_docs/content/docs/01-building-your-code.md

 ## Babel configuration

-You can supply your own Babel configuration the usual way via `.babelrc` or `babel.config.js`.
-This will be picked up and used.
+You can optionally provide a `.babelrc` or `babel.config.js`.
+It will be automatically picked up and applied.
 You can either provide your own config completely or extend ts-engine's default Babel configuration.

 ```js
 module.exports = {